Verify the OS, GPU, Docker, and Python are available before installing anything.

 IMPORTANT

 Do not use localhost or 127.0.0.1 here.
 The OpenShell gateway runs inside a Docker container, so it cannot reach the host via localhost.
-Use the machine's actual IP address.
+Replace MACHINE_IP with the machine's actual IP address.

 Verify the provider was created: